mertkayhan/jarvis/README.md

 # Jarvis: AI-Powered Personal Assistant

-This is a project I'm building to learn more about AI agents and chatbot development.
-The frontend is built using Next.js and Shadcn components.
-The backend uses Python, FastAPI, Socket.io and Langgraph.

-My primary design goal is to build an intuitive system that can be used by anybody without much training/onboarding.
+Jarvis is an AI-powered conversational assistant designed for seamless knowledge access and automation.
+This project aims to provide an intuitive system that can be used by anyone with minimal training or onboarding.

+## Overview

+- Frontend: Built with Next.js and Shadcn components for a responsive and modern user interface.

+- Backend: Utilizes Python, FastAPI, Socket.io, and LangGraph to handle AI interactions and real-time communication.

+- Infrastructure requirements: Running Postgres instance, a Cloud Storage bucket

 ## Quick Start